Wonder World (album): Commercial performance

 Wonder World entered and peaked at number one on the Gaon Album Chart on the chart issue dated November 6–12, 2011.
 The album stayed in the Top 10 of the chart for four consecutive weeks.
 The album entered and peaked at number 4 on the chart for the month of November 2011 with 35,051 physical copies sold.
 The album placed at number 42 on the Gaon Album Chart for the year 2011 for 34,140 physical copies sold.
 In the United States, the album entered and peaked at number 5 on Billboard's World Albums chart on the week ending November 26, 2011.
 "Be My Baby" went to number 1 on both the Gaon Weekly Digital Charts and the Billboard K-pop Hot 100.
-The song was also featured on the group's TV movie, Wonder Girls at the Apollo, which aired on TeenNick.
+The song was also featured in the group's TV movie, Wonder Girls at the Apollo, which aired on TeenNick.